NaturalHistoryMuseum/scratchpads2/README.md

     ```docker-compose -f docker-compose.yml -f docker-compose.production.yml up -d```

+# To turn off warnings

+/admin/config/development/logging

+Set error messages to display to 'None'.

 # Developing Scratchpads

 If you want to help develop Scratchpads please don't hesitate to get in touch!
 You can raise an issue on the [Github issue queue](https://github.com/NaturalHistoryMuseum/scratchpads2/issues), or contact the development team at the Natural History Museum scratchpads@nhm.ac.uk.